Uh Huh Her (band): 2013-2014: Future Souls

 In 2013, Camilia and Leisha moved their record studio into their home, with Leisha saying "We didn't have to rush ourselves with any sort of deadlines.
 Everything was created within these four walls."

 On January 20, 2014, the band started accepting pre-orders for a new album called Future Souls available on March 25, 2014, with the cover being designed by Zavier Schipani.
 The lead single, titled "Innocence", was made available on iTunes on February 4, 2014.
 The second single, "It's Chemical", was made available on March 4, 2014.
 Future Souls was released on iTunes and other digital providers on March 25, 2014.
 The band will be touring in support of the album from April 27 through the end of June, across the US and Canada.

 2015-present

 In 2016, Camilia Grey and Leisha Hailey decided to take a break from Uh Huh Her, stating ".....We decided after our "Future Souls" tour to take time off to pursue other endeavors.
 You could officially say we are on a "hiatus" of sorts.
 We feel like we needed to take this break to bring some new magic into our music and give our other loves some attention...Leisha has been back to acting, Camila has joined another indie band called "Summer Moon" and is working on many solo side projects and DJing and Josh is currently a Zen Buddha Yogi Master teaching others the art of meditation and mindfulness in addition to being the best drummer ever......"

+Uh Huh Her also recently signed with Kill Rock Stars and is planning to re-release their 2011 album Nocturnes on vinyl.